caoymg/RecSys-Note/paper notes on LARA.md

 #### **1. Introduction**

 - aim to optimize a matching problem between existing users and a virtual user profile generated from attributes of the targeting new-item( item cold-start problem).
-- to generate the representation of the user who likes the new item, we design a generative model with multigenerators to generate user profiles from different perspectives of the new item, respectively.
+- to generate the representation of the user who likes the new item, we design a generative model with multigenerators to generate user profiles from different perspectives of the new item, respectively.
 -  the generated user is the most appropriate user for the given item.
 Afterwards, a discriminator is introduced to distinguish the real user profile and the generated profile.

 #### 2. **Preliminaries**